duplisea/gslea/README.md

 greatest asset of this is to have the Gulf of St. Lawrence map available so you can quickly see the numbers for each ecosystem approach region.

+The cheat sheet is available on the github repository and it is on your computer hard disc if you installed the package from github.

 ## Installation troubleshooting

 IF you are having trouble installing gslea, firstly, you should try to